 5. Issues related with IPv6 Flow Label

-The IPv6 specification originally left open a number of questions, of which the following are important.
+According to RFC 1809, the IPv6 specification originally left open a number of questions, of which the following are important.

 5.1 What should a router do with Flow Labels for which it has no state?